lockys/Learn.programming/README.md

 ==
 ![](https://img.shields.io/badge/Keep-Learning-green.svg?style=social)
 This are some learning resources I'm going to read and keep in mind.
-**Now I collect useful links & resources into issue for tracking them more conveniently.**
+:sparkles: **Now I collect useful links & resources into issue for tracking them more conveniently.** :sparkles:

-Feel free to add issues(good stuffs :smiley:) but must add at least one of tags following:
+You can feel very free to add issues(good stuffs :smiley:) but must add at least one of tags following please:
 ```
 NodeJS, CSS, MustRead, JavaScript, Python, WebDevelopment, Django, WebDesign, UI, Modules, Git
 ```